Lecture notes on high-dimensional data: The curse of high dimensions

 tends to zero.
 So we may think of the volume of $H_d$ being located close below the surface and around the middle points of the faces.
 The following pictures summarize the three different ways to look at the hypercube in high dimensions.
 We advise the reader however to be careful as all three pictures show of course a 2-dimensional cube and are only meant to visualize different effects that take place in high dimensions.

-If we intepret the last of our above findings in terms of a random variable $X\sim\mathcal{U}(H_d)$, then it means that $X$ attains with high probibility values close to the surface and close to the middle of the faces.
-Conversely, this means that every method that draws random points from the hypercube will neglegt its corners and its interior.
+If we intepret the last of our above findings in terms of a random variable $X\sim\mathcal{U}(H_d)$, then it means that $X$ attains with high probability values close to the surface and close to the middle of the faces.
+Conversely, this means that every method that draws random points from the hypercube will neglect its corners and its interior.
 So if we for example are given a data set inside $H_d$ and want to compute a predictor function $H_d\rightarrow\mathbb{R}$ then we need a a very large sample to do so.
 Indeed, the volume of $H_d$ grows exponentially in $d$ so if we, e.g., want to partition $H_d$ into smaller cubes with fixed volume we will need exponentially many such cubes.
 Furthermore, if we knew that our data is uniformly distributed then all the data will gather together at the regions indicated above.
 If we now sample for instance two points then the odds that they are each close to the middle of different (and not opposite) faces are high.
-The left picture above suggests that thus any two randomly drawn points have the same angle ($\approx90^{\circ}$) and the same distance ($\approx\!\sqrt{2}$).
+The right picture above suggests that we may expect that the angle between any two randomly chosen points will be approximately $90^{\circ}$.
+Experiments suggest moreover, that the distance of two points chosen at random is close to $\sqrt{\scalebox{0.8}{$\frac32$}d}$.

 The above effect is commonly referred to as the \emph{curse of high dimensions}.
 Indeed, classical data analysis methods relying, e.g., on $k$-nearest neighbor search, or cosine similarity, can apparently not anymore be applied effectively, if all mutual distances and angles between data points coincide!
 We will see below that this effect is not restricted to the hypercube, but appears also for the unit ball $\Bbar_1(0)$ and on the whole space $\mathbb{R}^d$ which we will study now.